 After the initial brainstorming, the City develops alternative solutions for evaluation.
-These can include any ideas the City had coming into the process and should include the ideas generated by the public brainstorming process.
+These can include any ideas the City has and should include the ideas generated by the public brainstorming process.
 They should also be distinctive from each other to test alternatives against different criteria and values.
 Ideas should be tracked and mapped to alternatives so the public can easily see how their ideas were incorporated into alternatives.
 If some ideas are not viable or realistic and cannot be used, they should also be documented with the rationale for not moving them into an alternative.

-Step 4: Evaluate the alternatives using the agreed upon criteria
+Step 4: Evaluate the alternatives using the agreed upon criteria qualitative, as designed in Step 2.

-In Step 4, alternatives are evaluated in the preestablished evaluation process.
-For more complex projects, this may need to be a multistep process or ideas may need to be combined into packages of improvements that can be added to different alternatives.
-For most decisions, a range of three to five alternatives can be evaluated to provide a comparison between them.
-Criteria may be quantitative or qualitative, as designed in Step 2.
 The purpose of this step is to provide enough information about how each alternative addresses the values and criteria, and to share the evaluation results in a clear way.
 The easiest way to provide these results for comparison is in a matrix or table that allows the public and decision makers to see and compare how well each alternative meets the desired outcomes.